Services Prices Tax Records Super Business Structures FamilyAssist Sole Trader Start a Business Rental Property

 Method 2

-You may use the ATO 67c per hour rate to claim electricity, gas and depreciation of furniture.
+You may use the ATO 67c per hour rate to claim electricity, gas, phone.
 You must keep a 4 week diary.
+You may claim depreciation in addition to the set rate.

 WORK EXPENSES